 I started my journalistic career in Canada, arriving with two suitcases to seek my fortune in Montreal, from where I reported for British newspapers before getting a job on the Montreal Gazette.

-Before that, I was a postgraduate student at University College London whose French department nurtured my lifelong love of French literature.
-As a result, my own books include a dash of French spice.
+Before that, I was a postgraduate student at University College London whose French department nurtured my lifelong love of French literature and culture.